freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 |OPNSense - Disable DHCP|

-Assign a Static IP Address to the *Admin Workstation*
+Assign a static IP address to the *Admin Workstation*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you will need to assign a static IP to the *Admin Workstation*.